gu-fan/InstantRst/README.rst

 InstantRst
 ===========

+It's a webserver and vim plugin for you to preview rst instantly,

-It's a kind of thing like instan-markdown-d_, but for reStructuredText and using python.
+Kind of thing like instan-markdown-d_,

+But for reStructuredText and using python.

+And it's using sofish's typo.css_ for better layout.

 Install:
 --------